The Piazza Center for Plastic Surgery and Advanced Skin Care

 Nasal congestion and pressure is normal during the first few days after the operation.
 Discomfort varies from patient to patient, but most patients experience mild pain that can be controlled using prescribed medication.
 Dr. Antunes schedules several follow-up appointments during the first couple of weeks after the surgery.
 He removes the cast 7 days after your surgery and most patients can return to work after a week.
 Expect to take at least 2 weeks off from other activities, such as exercising.
 You may have bruising around the eyes, but it can be easily camouflaged with makeup.

 As one of the nation’s leading facial plastic surgeons, Dr. Antunes takes great pride in performing revision rhinoplasty because it demands technical expertise and an artistic eye.
-Request a consultation using the online form to meet personally with Dr. Antunes to discuss your concerns.
+Request an in-person or virtual consultation using the online form to meet personally with Dr. Antunes to discuss your concerns.
 You can also call The Piazza Center at (512) 288-8200 to schedule an appointment.